jmschrack/jmschrack.github.io/posts/UnityWebGL.md

     callback();
 }
 ```

+> Heads Up:  This example does not remove callbacks after invoking them.
+If you need to use Javascript callbacks sparingly or if you reuse callbacks, this will probably be okay.
+However, if you need to invoke non-reusable JS callbacks frequently, this array will bloat up and waste memory.
+In the latter case, consider using a JS Object and generating unique keys instead.

 # Call external Javascript on the web page
 This is probably the easiest thing here.
 Your JSLibs are still JavaScript running in a web browser which means they follow normal conventions.
 As long as the external JS library you want to use is declared in a ```<script>``` tag before the script tag that loads your UnityInstance, it will be accessible.